16 On-Page SEO Examples That Will Rock Your World!

 - Exact match internal links are powerful;

-- Keyword-rich internal links help more when trying to rank for long-tail phrases instead of short ones.
+- Keyword-rich internal links help more when ranking for long-tail phrases instead of short ones.

-- Don’t have an insane number of internal links per post.
+- I don’t have an insane number of internal links per post.
 This dilutes PageRank.

 - More internal links pointing to the same page increase the amount of PageRank passed.

 - Irrelevant internal links still pass PageRank, but not relevance.